Morris Kurtzon

-Morris Kurtzon (1875, in Lithuania – ?) was the president and founder of Mount Sinai Hospital of Chicago from its inception in 1919 until 1945.
-Mount Sinai was a hospital founded to help the disadvantaged eastern European Jews of Chicago.
+Morris Kurtzon (15 March 1875 – 23 July 1958) was an American businessman who was president and founder of Mount Sinai Hospital of Chicago from its inception in 1919 until 1945.
+Mount Sinai was a hospital founded to help the disadvantaged Eastern European Jews of Chicago.
 Kurtzon sought to provide the West Side community in Chicago a hospital where Jewish doctors could practice without prejudicial practices excluding them.

+Kurtzon was born in Lithuania and immigrated to the United States at age 7.